cosmos/sdk-tutorials/hands-on-exercise/2-ignite-cli-adv/5-game-wager.md

 ### Test the test suite

-You can confirm you did all this correctly by running these new keeper integration tests now, although the suite has no tests.
+You can now confirm you did all this correctly by running these new keeper integration tests, although the suite has no tests.
 Note how the path to call has changed:

 <CodeGroup>